All Episodes

 A lot of us can't see our moms in general just because we live in all different parts of the country for work or other reasons.

-So it's nice to be able to give your mom something that you know, you're like, hey, this is coming.
+So it's nice to be able to give your mom something that, you know, you're like, hey, this is coming.

-And it's not just flowers of chocolate, which are also amazing, and 800 flowers is an awesome job.
+And it's not just flowers or chocolate, which are also amazing.

 You know, Sean's got this great commemorative box set.